LopezGroup-ICIQ/care/README.md

 ## 🪛 Installation

-Installing CARE requires Conda ang Git locally installed.
+Installing CARE requires Conda and Git locally installed.
 The following instructions are optimized to install CARE on Linux systems, while for macOS we noticed a lower performance in the CRN generation mainly due to Python multiprocessing (see *Contexts and start methods* in the [documentation](https://docs.python.org/3/library/multiprocessing.html))

 1. Clone the repo: